jeffreyhanson/raptr/README.md

 devtools:::install_github('paleo13/rapsr')
 ```

-Once this package has been installed, you can explore its functions by reading through the vignette.
-You can access it in R by running the code below:
+Once this package has been installed, you can read through the vignette for a tutorial on how to use it.
+You view it by running the code below in R:

 ```
 # open vignette in web browser